Using the App

 I just accidentally left the wrong Healthcare Program, how do I undo this?

-If you participate in a Healthcare Program and agree to share your inhaler event information with your healthcare provider, the only personal data he or she can see is your name, date of birth, email address, daily self-assessments, and your inhaler event information.
+If you participate in a Healthcare Program and agree to share your inhaler event information with your healthcare provider, the only personal data he or she can see is your name, date of birth, email address, Daily Self-Assessments, and your inhaler event information.
+The app will automatically and continuously share the data in the app with your healthcare provider once you have given consent to share.